State worker bonuses, teacher pay raises. How SC will spend $9 billion

 More money for SC teachers, state workers

-The state’s more than 52,000 teachers will get more money in their paychecks next year.
+The state’s more than 52,000 teachers can expect more money in their paychecks next year.

 Starting July 1, lawmakers have agreed to spend about $159 million to raise starting teacher pay to $35,000, up from $32,000.
-Teachers also will get at minimum a 4% pay raise, with newer, less experienced teachers getting more — in effort to fill classroom vacancies.
+Teachers are slated to get at minimum a 4% pay raise, with newer, less experienced teachers getting more — in effort to fill classroom vacancies.

-The raise is part of a five-year effort to raise the average teacher salary to the national average of near $60,000, state leaders say.
+The raise is part of a five-year effort to raise the average teacher salary to the national average of nearly $60,000, state leaders say.

 It also comes after about 10,000 teachers and their allies protested May 1 at the capitol for higher pay and better working conditions.